The introduction of CNC machining has revolutionized the way our industry processes goods.

 How to Avoid

-One of the best ways to divert thermal cracking is to add a proper heat resistant coating to the end mill.
+One of the best ways to divert thermal cracking is to add a proper heat-resistant coating to the end mill.
 Similar to abrasion wear, HEM tool paths can also be utilized for an even distribution of the head across the tool, thus reducing the heat on a certain area.

 Fracture, as the name suggests, refers to the sudden breakage of a tool during a machine operation.
-It, of course, results in improper speeds and feeds, incorrect coating, thus spoiling the product or part in hand altogether.
+It, of course, results in improper speeds and feeds, and incorrect coating, thus spoiling the product or part in hand altogether.

 Such fracture cases aren’t restricted to abrasion or wear only.
-A loose handle, inconsistent work piece, incompetent materials, or other tool holder issues can cause them too.
+A loose handle, inconsistent workpiece, incompetent materials, or other tool holder issues can cause them too.

 How to Avoid

-You may go ahead and adjust the speed, feed and the depth of the cut to keep the tool fracture at bay.
+You may go ahead and adjust the speed, feed and depth of the cut to keep the tool fracture at bay.
 Checking the machine set up of appropriate rigidity and optimizing coolant usage can also help reduce fracturing.

 Chipping is caused by a number of different reasons such as excessive shock-loading during operation, thermal cracking or abrasion.
 It can be seen as a series of chips or flaked bits on the cutting tool.
 This type of wear often leads to a poor surface finish and may even cause a severe tool failure if not corrected in time.